jeek-on-git/PSHostFile/README.md

 + [Commands](#Commands)

 ## Overview
 This module provides an easy way to manage the Windows 'hosts' file using PowerShell.
-It provides a collection of custom functions for adding, removing and updating entries in the Windows 'hosts' file.
+It provides a collection of custom functions for adding, removing and updating host file entries.

 ## Installing